sbotond/phylosim/README.md

 * Simulation under the popular models of among-sites rate variation, like the gamma (+G) and invariants plus gamma (+I+G) models.

-* The possibility to simulate under arbitrarily complex patterns of among-sites rate variation by setting the site specific rates according to any `R` expression.
+* The possibility to simulate under arbitrarily complex patterns of among-sites rate variation by setting the site specific rates according to any <tt>R</tt> expression.

-* Simulation of one or more separate insertion and/or deletion processes acting on the sequences and which sample the insertion/deletion length from an arbitrary discrete distribution or an `R` expression (so all the probability distributions implemented in `R` are readily available for this purpose).
+* Simulation of one or more separate insertion and/or deletion processes acting on the sequences and which sample the insertion/deletion length from an arbitrary discrete distribution or an <tt>R</tt> expression (so all the probability distributions implemented in <tt>R</tt> are readily available for this purpose).

 * Simulation of the effects of variable functional constraints over the sites by site-process specific insertion and deletion tolerance parameters which determine the rejection probability of a proposed insertion/deletion.